gfvictor/gfvictor/README.md

 Web Developer (in training!)
 ---------------------------

 I've been learning to code, trying to change careers.
-For now, Front-End seems more appealing to me, so I'm going for it.
+For now, Game Develop in C++ seems more appealing to me, so I'm going for it.

 Languages:<br> • Portuguese (First Language) <br>
 • English (Fluent in both social and professional areas) <br>